cryacry/geu-cog/docs/python.md

     def predict(self, image: Path = Input(description="Image to enlarge")) -> Path:
         upscaled_image = do_some_processing(image)

-        # To output `cog.Path` objects the file needs to exist, so create a temporary file first.
+        # To output `geu_cog.Path` objects the file needs to exist, so create a temporary file first.
         # This file will automatically be deleted by Cog after it has been returned.
         output_path = Path(tempfile.mkdtemp()) / "upscaled.png"
         upscaled_image.save(output_path)